University of Plymouth

 Overview of the programme

-Academic and Research Modules:
+Academic and Research Modules

-Each stage of this programme begins with an extended teaching block comprising the content of these modules, the remaining teaching is then spread regularly throughout the year.
-Teaching is provided by the course team and clinical psychology and other specialist partners, along with service user from our Plymouth Consultative Group.
+Each stage of this programme begins with an extended teaching block comprising the content of these modules.
+The remaining teaching is then spread regularly throughout the year.

-Clinical Placements:
+Clinical Placements

 The rest of your time will be spent on clinical placements with teaching interspersed to complement the clinical experience you gain.
 Over the duration of the programme you will also undertake year-long placement periods.